minvws/nl-covid19-notification-app-ios/ARCHITECTURE.md

 }
 ```

-First, an interface is defined that describes the `MainBuilder`: it's `build` function and the interface that describes the object that's being built.
+First, an interface is defined that describes the `MainBuilder`: it's `build` function and the interface of the to-be-built object.
 Any dynamic dependency (for example, a `listener`) can be passed as argument to the `build` method.

-Usually builders return generic interfaces (Routing, ViewControllable) to not leak implementation details to the call site.
+Note: Usually builders return generic interfaces (`Routing`, `ViewControllable`) to not leak implementation details to the call site.
 For example: it usually does not make sense for the parent to call into routing functions of a child.

-Secondly, a `DependencyProvider` is created.
-DependencyProviders can be constructed by the Builder to get dependencies from.
-Any local dependencies can be constructed directly in the DependencyProvider:
+Secondly, a `DependencyProvider` is created. `DependencyProvider`s can be constructed by the `Builder` to get dependencies from.
+Any local dependency can be constructed directly by the `DependencyProvider`:

 ```
 final class MainDependencyProvider: DependencyProvider<MainDependency> {